tryton/trytond/doc/modules.rst

     * ``tryton``: The main tag of the xml

     * ``data``: Define a set of data inside the file.
 It can have the attributes ``noupdate`` to prevent the framework to update the records.

     * ``record``: Create a record of the model defined by the attribute ``model`` in the database.
-The ``id`` attribute can be use to refer to the record later in any xml file.
+The ``id`` attribute can be used to refer to the record later in any xml file.

     * ``field``: Set the value of the field with the name defined by the attribute ``name``.

       Here is the list of attributes:

         * ``search``: Only for relation field, it contains a domain on which searching for the first record and use it as value.

         * ``ref``: Only for relation field, it contains a xml id of the relation to use as value.
-It must be preceed by the module name with a ending dot if the record is defined in an other module.
+It must be prefixed by the module name with a ending dot, if the record is defined in an other module.

         * ``eval``: Python code to evaluate and use result as value.